grafana/grafana/contribute/triage-issues.md

 ## Report duplicates

-If you find two issues that describe the same thing, add a comment in one of the issues, with a reference (`#<issue number>`) to the other.
+If you find two issues that describe the same thing, add a comment in one of the issues.
+In the comment, include a reference (`#<issue number>`) to the other.
 Explain why you think the issue is duplicated.